 Appealing an offer

-You can appeal for a school named on your application that has not been able to offer your child a place.
+You can appeal for any school named on your application that has not been able to offer your child a place.

 To do this you will need to complete an appeal request form.